tillbiskup/uvvispy/docs/index.rst

 A list of features, not all implemented yet but aimed at for the first public release (uvvispy 0.1):

-* fully reproducible processing of UVVis data
+* fully reproducible processing and analysis of UVVis data

 * customisable plots